3 Virginia hospital workers charged with murder in death of Irvo Otieno | News Channel 3-12

 “My son was treated like a dog, worse than a dog,” Otieno’s mother, Caroline Ouko, said.
 “I saw it with my own eyes on the video.”

-Otieno died on March 6 at the state mental health facility during the intake process as he was being transferred from a Henrico County jail, according to commonwealth attorney Ann Cabell Baskervill.
+Otieno died March 6 at the state mental health facility during the intake process as he was being transferred from a Henrico County jail, according to Commonwealth’s Attorney Ann Cabell Baskervill.

 Baskervill said she is not able to release the video to the public.